61 Introduction to Advanced Computational Methods

 where

 The Transonic Small Disturbance (TSD) equation is significant in the history of computational fluid dynamics (CFD).
-It was one of the first flow equations that researchers[9] solved numerically using finite-difference methods, which helped establish CFD as a practical field of study.
-Naturally, the TSD equation is particularly important in the study of transonic flows where the flow speeds are around the speed of sound, causing unique challenges because of the presence of both subsonic and supersonic flow regions in the flow field.
+It was one of the first flow equations that researchers such as Antony Jameson[9] solved numerically using finite-difference methods, which helped establish CFD as a practical field of study.
+Naturally, the TSD equation is fundamental to the study of transonic flows, where speeds are near the speed of sound, posing unique challenges as a result of the coexistence of subsonic and supersonic regions in the flow field.
 Solving the TSD equation numerically provided insights into these complex flow regimes and laid the groundwork for more advanced CFD techniques and software used today.

 A final simplification is to assume steady, incompressible flow (), in which case Laplace’s equation governs the velocity potential, i.e.,